Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 The idea that your gum health is connected to your heart health has been around in dental research for decades.
-It's also one of those claims that gets oversimplified in the telling from careful research findings to "your teeth cause heart attacks" headlines.
+It is also one of those claims that gets oversimplified in the telling, from careful research findings to "your teeth cause heart attacks" headlines.

 The actual relationship is more nuanced than that.
-But it's also more important than the skeptical version that says it's overblown.
-Here's what the research actually shows and what it means practically.
+But it is also more important than the skeptical version that says it is overblown.
+Here is what the research actually shows and what it means practically.

 What the Research Shows